wp-plugins/easy-media-gallery/readme.txt

 > * Works with all modern browsers, degrades gracefully for others
 > * Fully CSS3 compliant with text shadowing, box shadowing, gradients, etc
 > * Color picker for unlimited color combinations
-> * See your media on different theme and more.
+> * See your media on different theme and more
-> * More than 7 lightboxes available.
+> * More than 7 lightboxes available
 > * Powerfull control panel and Shortcode Manager make getting started super easy
 > * 24/7 Technical Support